Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Introduction

 \section{Introduction}

-Cinemagraphs embody a captivating fusion of still photography and dynamical video, achieving a unique visual effect by seamlessly integrating motion into static images \cite{Cinemagraphs2011}.
-As a popular media format, cinemagraphs can exhibit a more lively and dynamic quality than static images.
-Additionally, Cinemagraphs can highlight movements against a static background, providing more captivating and noticeable than videos.
-However, creating visually pleasing cinemagraphs demands considerable time and effort.
+Cinemagraphs embody a captivating fusion of still photography and dynamic video, achieving a unique visual effect by seamlessly integrating motion into static images \cite{Cinemagraphs2011}.
+As a widely adopted media format, cinemagraphs possess a more vivid and dynamic quality compared to static images.
+Additionally, cinemagraphs emphasize motion against a static background, providing more captivating and noticeable visual dynamics than normal videos.
+Nevertheless, generating high-quality cinemagraphs remains a time-consuming and expertise-demanding task.
 It is challenging for amateurs to create cinemagraphs due to the required skills and experience in image editing and animation design.
 The traditional approaches for cinemagraph synthesis usually convert from video clips by detecting and extracting dynamic regions from frames while keeping other parts static \cite{yeh2012tool,bai2013automatic, yeh2015selecting, yan2017turning}.
-The other solutions include the estimation of physical properties of flow elements from static images to infer motion trajectories \cite{ okabe2011creating, jhou2015animating, sugimoto2022water}.
-All these previous works require the source data with embedded motions or physically simulated actions.
+Other solutions include the estimation of physical properties of flow elements from static images to infer motion fields \cite{okabe2011creating, jhou2015animating, sugimoto2022water}.
+All these previous works require reference videos with embedded motions or physically simulated actions.
+They are limited in motion diversity and struggle to generalize to unseen or diverse scenarios.